 Soak Up the Styles in a Hip Buenos Aires Café!

 The Ministro Pistarini International Airport, also known as the Ezeiza International Airport, is located far out of Buenos Aires, 27 kilometres (17 miles) away, with no handy train connection to reach the city.
-At the information desk a young lady soon persuades us to take the local, public bus with a stop just 200 metres from the airport entrance.
+At the information desk, a young lady soon persuades us to take the local public bus stopping just 200 metres from the airport entrance.

 The wait is not long before the bus arrives.
-We can hardly believe the ticket price when we see it on the display – and are absolutely amazed that we can get all the way into Buenos Aires for this!
-It is far below the normal shuttle fare!
+We can hardly believe the ticket price when we hear it – and are amazed that we can get into Buenos Aires for this!
+It is far below the general shuttle fare!

-Crossing the widest avenue in the world we have to admit that we are quite impressed.
+Crossing the widest avenue in the world, we must admit we are impressed.
 The Avenida 9 de Julio has 14 lanes – 7 in each direction!

 Buenos Aires is a lovely mix of architecture with roots in European styles, brought to the country by the immigrants arriving from Europe during the last centuries.
 The styles reflect the architecture in their home countries and cities of origin.
-Many of the buildings date back to 1860s – 1920s, and around the heights of the European immigration in 1914 the European styles had come to influence the capital significantly.
+Many buildings date back to the 1860s – 1920s, and around the heights of European immigration, in 1914, European styles influenced the capital significantly.

-These styles blend in with houses from old colonial times in San Telmo, and altogether it is a sheer paradise for visitors and Argentinians with architectural interests.
-Neoclassicism, Art Deco, Art Nouveau, Eclecticism, Colonial, Modern and Contemporary styles are all present across the city.
+These styles blend in with houses from old colonial times in San Telmo, and altogether, it is a sheer paradise for visitors and Argentinians with architectural interests.
+Neoclassicism, Art Deco, Art Nouveau, Eclecticism, Colonial, Modern and Contemporary styles exist everywhere across the city.

 A Buenos Aires café or restaurant is no exception.
 Many eating places feature an authentic interior dating to the city’s architectural heyday.
-One of these is a dazzling restaurant where we have the most tasty steaks in Buenos Aires, nearly all waiters’ attention and the very best service!
+One of these is a dazzling restaurant offering the most tasty steaks in Buenos Aires.
+We get nearly all waiters’ attention and the very best service!
 It is not for nothing that Argentina is reputed to have the best steaks in the world.
-We have come for tasty, Argentinian steaks, and that is – without exaggeration – what we get!
+We have come for tasty Argentinian steaks, and it is – without exaggeration – what we get!

 Crime rate Argentina/your country